ehb-nj/iac-magic-box/README.md

 It may be a long road, but it's already begun.

+## VyOS

+VyOS is the first-level firewall that manages the various networks within the PVE.
+The purpose of this firewall is to be the heart of the routing network.

 ## Vault

 We need a way to manage secrets and certificates.